DTrejo/rotten/readme.md

-# Rotten — how rotten is your repo?
+# Rotten — find empty git branches and unmerged ones with tons of code!

+    $ npm -g install rotten

+## It helps you discover
+- Which remote branches are empty (all code is in master), also outputs a command to delete them all.
+- Which remote branches still have lots of code that needs to be merged
-- How many branches have how many commits waiting to get into master?
+- How long remote branches have been waiting to be merged.

-- How much code is **rotting** in remote branches, waiting for release?
-- OMG OMG DONT DO THIS PLEASE KEEP YOUR CODE FRESH.
-RELEASE OFTEN OR DONT CODE!
+## Why is this useful?
+- discover which projects are languishing
+- discover which engineers are unhappy that their code is not being reviewed/merged
+- discover how effective your development process is

 ## How rotten am I really?
 Try it out.